adept-thu/GraphBEV/README.md

 ------

 <div align="justify">
+:fire: Contributions: Our work has been accepted by ECCV 2024!

 :fire: Contributions:
 * We propose a robust fusion framework, named GraphBEV, to address feature misalignment arising from projection errors between LiDAR and camera inputs.